Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/GettingStarted.md

 GoQuorum Wizard is built on open source and we invite you to contribute enhancements.
 Upon review, you will be required to complete a Contributor License Agreement (CLA) before we are able to merge.
-If you have any questions about the contribution process, please feel free to ask the [GoQuorum Slack community].
+If you have any questions about the contribution process, you can get them answered by the [GoQuorum Slack community].

 ## Getting Help